 Harry is an active member of the Episcopal Church, serving as an acolyte, verger, and part-time sexton at Christ Church, his home church in Macon, Georgia.
-He has served as an executive on his church’s parish youth council as well as a representative to the Diocese of Atlanta’s Annual Council.
-On behalf of the Diocese of Atlanta, he was a liaison to the Episcopal Church of Cuba, whom he hopes to continue working with over the coming years.
+On behalf of the Diocese of Atlanta, he is a liaison to the Episcopal Church of Cuba, with whom he

 has been working for two years now.
 He is a member of the Diocese of Atlanta’s Global Missions Commission, which oversees all of the Diocese’s mission efforts and partnerships around the world.

 PBK, member of Episcopal Diocese of Atlanta’s Global Missions Commission, Eagle Scout

 Harry’s research interests lie in the field of economic development, as he is greatly interested in ways to develop sustainable systems for agriculture, water, and energy that are good for both local communities and the environment.
 He comes from a background of work on the Palestinian-Israel conflict, with an emphasis on Mandate Period Palestine, and has focused a great deal on Latin America, especially the island country of Cuba.

 After studying abroad in Cuba his junior year at Sewanee, Harry developed an intense interest in the island nation’s history, politics, and culture.
 For his comprehensive exam, required to graduate from Sewanee, Harry chose to write his thesis on Cuban